 Figure 1.
-Map of SMUD's operating area11 Figure 2.
-SMUD's enterprise risk management process Figure 3.
-ERM 5-step process Figure 4.
-SMUD's wildfire risk bow tie.
-Drivers and impacts are indicators that a risk event could occur, not a reflection of actual or threatened conditions21 Figure 5.
-SMUD's territory within CPUC Fire-Threat Map Figure 6.
-CPUC Tier 2 and Tier 3 areas for SMUD's UARP Figure 7.
-Standardized emergency management system (SEMS) emergency operations coordination40 Figure 8.
-SMUD's Pole Clearing Area with respect to Sacramento County boundary
+Map of SMUD's service area .
+14 Figure 2.
+SMUD's enterprise risk management process .
+21 Figure 3.
+ERM 5-step process .
+21 0 SMUD's wildfire risk bow tie.
+Drivers and impacts are indicators that a risk could occur, not a reflection of actual or threatened conditions .
+23 Figure 5.
+SMUD's territory within CPUC Fire-Threat Map .
+28 Figure 6.
+CPUC Tier 2 and Tier 3 areas for SMUD's UARP .
+30 Standardized emergency management system (SEMS) emergency operation Figure 8.
+SMUD's Pole Clearing Area with respect to Sacramento County boundary .
+66

-1. Introduction
+1 Introduction

-Over the last few years California has seen some of its most devastating and destructive wildfires.
+Over the last several years California has seen some of its most devastating and destructive wildfires.
 Climate change is recognized to be a large contributing factor (long hot spells, low moisture, etc.).
 This is the new (ab)normal, requiring a new way of thinking about wildfire mitigation planning.

 In response, Senate Bill (SB) 901 authored by Senator Dodd, was enacted in 2018.
-SB901 requires every electric utility to prepare a wildfire mitigation plan (WMP).
+SB901 requires all electric utilities to prepare a wildfire mitigation plan (WMP).

 SB 901 amended Public Utilities Code (PUC) section 8387.
 Assembly Bill (AB) 1054 (Holden, 2019) further amended this statute.
 Section 8387 generally requires every publicly owned utility to construct, maintain, and operate its electrical facilities to minimize the risk of wildfire posed by those facilities.
 As amended by SB 901 and AB 1054 section 8387 more specifically requires every publicly owned utility to prepare a WMP and update it annually, with a comprehensive revision of the WMP not less than every three years.

-The SMUD Board of Directors adopted the initial WMP on October 17, 2019.
-The WMPs must include vegetation management (VM) programs, inspection and maintenance programs, and protocols for deactivating automatic reclosers and for de-energizing power lines in severe weather conditions.
+The Sacramento Municipal Utility District (SMUD) Board of Directors adopted the initial WMP on October 17, 2019.

+WMPs must include vegetation management (VM) programs, inspection and maintenance programs, protocols for deactivating automatic reclosers and for de-energizing power lines in severe weather conditions.
 The plans are required to identify priority customers, such as first responders and local agencies, health care providers, water and telecommunication facilities, groups that assist children, elderly, mobility impaired and other vulnerable populations, and include communication programs for those customers.
-The plans need to describe how service will be restored after a wildfire and include processes for (i) measuring the performance of the plan, (ii) identifying and correcting any deficiencies in the plan and (iii) auditing implementation of the plan.
+The plans need to describe how service will be restored after a wildfire and include processes for (i) measuring the performance of the plan measures, (ii) identifying and correcting any deficiencies in the plan and (iii) auditing implementation of the plan.